RANDY L. SCHMIDT

 Journalist-biographer Tom Nolan met Karen and Richard Carpenter in 1974 when he wrote a cover story about them (“Up from Downey”) for Rolling Stone.
 He later interviewed them for A&M’s publication Compendium and did the liner notes for their 1977 LP Passage.
 Mr Nolan has written books about the novelist Ross Macdonald and the musician Artie Shaw.

-Paul Grein is one of the leading writers and historians covering popular music.
-He writes, or has written, for such outlets as HitsDailyDouble.com, Yahoo.com, Billboard, the Los Angeles Times, Grammy.com, Musician, Goldmine, Tower Pulse, the Orange County Register and The Tolucan Times.
+Paul Grein is Awards Editor at Billboard.
+He has also written for such outlets as HitsDailyDouble.com, Yahoo.com, Billboard, the Los Angeles Times, Grammy.com, Musician, Goldmine, Tower Pulse, the Orange County Register and the Tolucan Times.

 Grein interviewed the Carpenters twice in 1981 for features in Billboard and the Los Angeles Times.
 He wrote the liner notes for five Carpenters collections released between 1987 and 2000 - Classics Volume 2, Interpretations: A 25th Anniversary Celebration, Christmas Collection, Yesterday Once More and Singles 1969-1981.